ualberta-mueller-group/MCGS/docs/style.md

 To disable clang-tidy for certain sections, see [Suppressing Undesired Diagnostics](https://clang.llvm.org/extra/clang-tidy/#suppressing-undesired-diagnostics).

-## clang-format targets
+## clang-format Targets
-3 targets are used to invoke clang-format:
+3 targets are used for clang-format:

 - format
     - Run clang-format on all source files, generating new files with suffixes like `___transformed.cpp`, which are formatted versions of the original source files.
 Transformed files are omitted when identical to their original sources.
-Warnings will be printed for source/transformed pairs differing by more than just whitespace.
+Warnings will be printed for source/transformed pairs differing by more than just whitespace
 - format_delete
     - Delete transformed files
 - format_replace